Repetitive Strain Injuries

 or

 1. Don’t spend 14 hours at a time at the keyboard.
 Ok, at least move around and stretch and change positions, go get some more coffee, whatever, ok?
 Switch hands with the pointing device.
-If you normally mouse around with your right hand, put it on the left side for a while.
+If you normally mouse with your right hand, put the mouse on the left side for a while.
 (Feels weird, doesn’t it?
 You’ll adjust.)

 The following resources offer much more information: